-How elegant does a Cucumber Gin cocktail sound?
-Trust us, it’s excellent.
-Eastern Shore Honey is used to make a simple rosemary-infused syrup to sweeten the drink, and the combination of cucumber and lemon is light and refreshing.
-This is a great drink to enjoy on your patio as the sun goes down, or on a dock by the bay when you are watching the tide roll away.
+How elegant does a Cucumber Gin Cocktail sound?
+Trust us; it’s excellent.
+Eastern Shore Honey is used to make a simple rosemary-infused syrup to sweeten the combination of cucumber and lemon and makes it light and refreshing.
+This drink is great to enjoy on your patio as the sun goes down, or on a dock by the bay when you are watching the tide.

 Rosemary works well with cocktails, as it has a strong flavor that lends itself well to syrup bases and an aroma that is just magical.

-The shrubby plants are really easy to grow, and can get fairly large under the right conditions: this is a good thing though, because it means that you’ll always have plenty to cook with!
+The shrubby plants are elementary to grow and can get reasonably large under the right conditions: this is a good thing, though, because it means that you’ll always have plenty to use in your cooking!

 If you find yourself doing a lot of cooking with rosemary (or if you’re like me and you just like having the plants around), you can read up on growing tips here before you plant a few around your garden.

 You know, a recipe is not truly perfect until you’ve added your touch to it.
 That’s why we encourage you to get in the spirit (get it?!) and play with your drinks.
 Call to your inner mixologist to come out and play and change up this recipe.
 Here are some ideas:

 - Garnish with cucumber or lime slices instead of lemon

 - Not a fan of rosemary?
 Try basil, lavender, or another fresh herb you love, like mint!

 - Add juniper greens in place of the rosemary if it’s holiday-time